 Open a Project

-To open a new project, click on the name of the currently opened project in the menu bar at the top of WHAT window.
-This will open a new dialog window where you can browse your folders to select an already existing project file (*.what), and then click Open.
-WHAT will then open the project and the currently opened project displayed in the menu bar should change to the name of the project you just selected.
+To open an existing? project, click on the icon located in the top right corner of the WHAT window.
+This will open a new dialog window where you can browse your folders to select an existing project file (*.what), and then click Open.
+WHAT will then open the project and the displayed project name appearing in the menu bar will change for the name of the project you just selected.

 The path to your project folder is stored in WHAT in a relative format.
 This means that if you change the location of your project folder relative the ‘‘WHAT.exe’’, your will have to redirect WHAT to the new location of your project by repeating the procedure described in the paragraph above.